mohejicoin/moj-coin-whitepaper/en/whitepaper.md

 technologies.
 Our mission is to foster a vibrant, fair, and open ecosystem where users worldwide can participate, co-create, and experiment with blockchainpowered cultural and social innovations.
-By combining art, culture, and technology, Moheji invites people to explore novel ways of interacting and expressing themselves in the decentralized digital age, ultimately inspiring freedom, joy, and community empowerment.
+By combining art, culture, and technology, moheji invites people to explore novel ways of interacting and expressing themselves in the decentralized digital age, ultimately inspiring freedom, joy, and community empowerment.

-2. What is Moheji?
+2. What is moheji?
-The Moheji (moj) token draws its inspiration from a culturally significant design composed of Japanese hiragana characters arranged in a specific pattern to create a whimsical and well-loved face symbolizing simplicity, creativity, humor, and playful imagination.
+The moheji (MOJ) token draws its inspiration from a culturally significant design composed of Japanese hiragana characters arranged in a specific pattern to create a whimsical and well-loved face symbolizing simplicity, creativity, humor, and playful imagination.